Weight Management Program

 As a person's Body Mass Index (BMI) rises above 25, so does the risk of diseases, including type 2 diabetes, cardiovascular disease, and some cancers.

 The Weight Management Program at the University of Michigan was created to identify strategies that will result in long-term weight management for obese individuals, utilizing the latest research and clinical strategies.
 We are dedicated to educating, motivating, and empowering individuals to make healthy lifestyle choices.

 This is a clinical and research program with restricted admittance.
 Patients must meet certain eligibility criteria.
 Patients are accepted and enrolled into program after comprehensive review by the multidisciplinary team.
-All patients must have a BMI ≥32 kg/m2 with a weight-related health condition (for example, high blood pressure or type 2 diabetes) or a BMI ≥ 35 kg/m2.
+All patients must have a BMI ≥32 with a weight related health conditions.
 Please use this BMI chart to find your BMI or use a standard BMI calculator found on the Internet.